 Team82 Blog / 4 min read

-Let's look at some highlights from the report:
+Let’s look at some of the top trends from our dataset.

 CWE-749 Exposed Dangerous Method or Function